 Myth #3: Closing My Card Account Will Erase Its History

 When you close an account, it doesn't fall off your credit report.
 "Plenty of your closed accounts show up and tend to show up for many years to come," Dornhelm says.

-That's actually good news in a way.
-While closing an account diminishes your available credit (which could increase that debt-to-credit ratio discussed above), it doesn't erase the fact that you've had that card since, say, 2005 or the first day of college.
-The length of your credit history remains on your report for several years even after the account is closed.
-And that's good, since credit history length comprises about 10% of your score.
+That’s actually good news in a way.
+While closing an account diminishes your available credit (which could increase that debt-to-credit ratio discussed above), it doesn't immediately erase the fact that you've had that card for years.
+Your closed account will continue to contribute to the length of your credit history for several years.
+And that's good, since credit history length comprises about 10 percent of your score.
 The longer your history, the better for your score.

 Myth #4: Employers Can Check My Credit Score

 The media gets this one wrong from time to time, causing confusion.
 But, the truth is that, with your permission, an employer can pull a credit report but not a credit score.
 And that credit report review is considered a "soft" inquiry, vs. a "hard" one from a potential lender.
 Those hard inquiries can affect your credit score if they signal that you're looking in many places for new loans.

 Myth #5: All FICO Scores Are Created Equal

 Why is it that you might receive a credit score of, say, 754 directly from FICO while a lender says your score is 748?

 Not all FICO Scores are the same, because there are multiple versions of it for different kinds of loans.
 "Generally speaking, they tend to be relatively consistent and similar but you may notice subtle differences," says Dornhelm.
 For example, explains Dornhelm, "the FICO Auto Score may look more closely at your auto loan repayment history.
 There are some slight nuances [in the calculation.]"